 Hey there, Eau Claireians!

-Summer days are on the way, and you know what that means: bike-riding season is back!
 If you’re like me and you tire out easily during workouts (forgive me for the horrible pun), then bike riding is the perfect way to stay active while exploring Eau Claire and having fun (and most importantly, it doesn’t feel like you’re working out!)

 Below is a brief overview of three bike trails in Eau Claire.
 Who knows—maybe you’ll learn about a trail you didn’t know existed!